SaleFlex/SaleFlex.POS/README.md

 # SaleFlex.POS
 SaleFlex is a flexible and modular retail automation system designed to empower businesses with seamless management and scalability from anywhere.

-# Features
-- **Elastic and Modular Design:** Fully customizable to meet the specific needs of any retail environment, whether it's a single store or a chain of outlets.
-- **Cloud-Based Control:** Allows you to manage and monitor your business from anywhere, at any time, providing flexibility and convenience.
-- **Scalability:** Seamlessly scales as your business grows or changes, ensuring the system can adapt to future needs and challenges.
-- **User-Friendly Interface:** Designed for intuitive use, requiring minimal training, making it easy for staff to get up to speed quickly.
-- **Database-Free Operation:** SaleFlex operates without the need for a traditional database, generating all necessary data files internally, simplifying setup and maintenance.
-- **Windows-Only Compatibility:** Optimized for performance on Windows operating systems, ensuring stability and reliability.
-- **Built on .NET 4.8:** Utilizes the robust and mature .NET 4.8 framework, offering high performance, security, and long-term support.

 # Project Roadmap

 - [X] Database Structure